-In addition to the private placement, the Company received \$49,999.91 from Lincoln Park Capital, LLC from the mutual parties' financing purchase agreement.
+In addition to the private placement, the Company received \$50,000 from Lincoln Park Capital, LLC from the mutual parties' financing purchase agreement.
 The proceeds from the sale of such shares are being used to fund working capital to continue and expand the Company's ongoing business.

 Over the last two years, the Company issued a series of warrants at the exercise price of \$1.50 per share to certain accredited investors, pursuant to one of the several subscription agreements related to private placement memoranda.
 A total of 5,040,000 warrants were issued.
 The Board of Directors of the Company determined it is in the best interest of the Company to raise additional funds by offering warrant holders the option of making certain adjustments to the exercise price and the expiration dates of the warrants previously issued.
 The Board of Directors approved the certain adjustments that allow warrant holders the option to revise their existing warrant by reducing the exercise price of the warrant to \$0.30 per share and set the expiration date for the exercise of such warrants to September 30, 2011.
 The holders of a total of 4,240,000 warrants elected to choose the adjustment option and adjust their warrants.
-As such, if all 4,240,000 warrants were exercised at the exercise price of \$.30, the Company could receive a total of \$1,272,000 in net cash proceeds by the end of September 30, 2011.
-It is unlikely that all such holders will exercise their warrants, and there is no assurance the Company will receive any cash from the exercise of these warrants.
+The Company raised a total of \$576,000 through investors exercising warrants to purchase common stock for cash during the end of September through October 2011 timeframe, A total of 1,920,000 shares were issued to these investors.
+No cash or stock commissions were owed from these equity sales.
+The remaining 2,320,000 unexercised warrants expired effective September 30, 2011.

-At June 30, 2011, we had cash of \$1,221,659 compared to \$238,565 at December 31, 2010.
-The increase in the six month period is primarily from the sale of common stock through the private placement offering.
+At September 30, 2011, we had cash of \$983,286 compared to \$238,565 at December 31, 2010.
+The increase in the nine month period is primarily from the sale of common stock through the private placement offering and the exercise of the warrants for cash.
 We currently have no lines of credit or other arranged access to debt financing.

-Net cash used in operations during the six months ended June 30, 2011 was \$375,647 compared to \$415,414 for the six months ended June 30, 2010.
+Net cash used in operations during the nine months ended September 30, 2011 was \$726,157 compared to \$995,584 for the nine months ended September 30, 2010.
 Inasmuch as we have not yet generated revenues, our entire expenses of operations are funded by our cash assets.

 Currently all of our cash is, and has been, generated from financing activities.
-We raised a total of \$1,396,288 in net cash from financing activities for the six months ended June 30, 2011.
-Since inception we have net cash from financing activities of \$6,221,819.
-As discussed in Projected Financing Needs above, we believe that our available cash will be sufficient to fund our liquidity and capital expenditure requirements through December 2011.
-We need to raise additional capital, in order to fund our operations after the end of December 2011.
+We raised a total of \$1,533,425 in net cash from financing activities for the nine months ended September 30, 2011.
+Since inception we have net cash from financing activities of \$6,358,956.
+As discussed in Projected Financing Needs above, we believe that our available cash will be sufficient to fund our liquidity and capital expenditure requirements through June 2012.
+We need to raise additional capital, in order to fund our operations after the end of June 2012.
 There can be no assurance that we will be able to raise cash when it is needed to fund our operations.

-We believe that our available cash will be sufficient to fund our liquidity and capital expenditure requirements through the fiscal year ending December 31, 2011.
+We believe that our available cash will be sufficient to fund our liquidity and capital expenditure requirements up to June 2012.
 We anticipate that we will need to raise approximately an additional \$8,600,000 in net proceeds to completely implement our business plan.
-However, we have several discussions underway with potential investors at this time which could result in us receiving sufficient capital to extend our operations into 2012 and possibly even 2013.
+However, we have several discussions underway with potential investors at this time which could result in us receiving sufficient capital to extend our operations beyond June of 2012 and possibly even 2013.
 There is no assurance or guarantee that we will raise any additional capital.